CyVerse-learning-materials/RNASeq-2019/index.rst

    ..
 Note::

-	    The quick launch feature comes pre-loaded with required files for performing read mapping and transcript assembly of the test data.
+	    The quick launch feature comes pre-loaded with required files (reference genome, annotation and single-end fastq reads) for performing read mapping and transcript assembly of the test data.

 6. Under "Resource Requirements" request resources as needed or leave for defaults